 8:30-12pm 3E Homelessness Restoration

 7pm Housing Documentary

 Each trip costs $135 per student.
 These fees include travel expenses during the trip, food, housing and education materials.
-Payments are due by August 4 and will be processed online.
+Payments are processed online.
 Further instructions on payment are provided when you register for the trip.

 The Office of Community Engagement is committed to our programs being financial accessible and we never want cost to keep a student from participating.
 A limited number of $50 scholarships are available and you may apply for a scholarship through the registration form.
 If you have more financial questions, please contact us.

 Other First Year Experiences

 Can't commit to the whole week of 7 Generations or just want to add even more community engagement to the start of your W&M experience?
 Consider signing up for SHOW Day, a half-day community experience built into Orientation.

 Want to continue your commitment through your freshman year at William and Mary?
 Apply for the Aim 4 program, a curricular and experiential program to support students develop their path to active citizenship.